 - Conducting routine chlorine residual and turbidity monitoring; routine bi-monthly microbiological sampling and submitting a monthly report to the Environmental Health Officer; - Maintaining/implementing a Water Conservation Program with established procedures for administering water restrictions, as well as water conservation tips for users; - Maintaining the access road to the Isaac Creek and Sutherland Creek reservoirs; - Compiling information on the collection, storage, usage, and distribution system of the utility.
-The comprehensive base map of the system is updated as more information becomes available; - Routinely cleaning storage reservoirs; - Hydrant maintenance, exercising and greasing; - Distribution system flushing; and - Exercising of all main control isolation valves.
+The comprehensive base map of the system is updated as more information becomes available; - Routinely cleaning storage reservoirs; - Hydrant maintenance, exercising and greasing; - Replacing the service connection under the highway and upgrading to 6" C900 PVC in line with municipal standard; - Distribution system flushing; and - Exercising of all main control isolation valves.